Q: How much is your closing fee?

-Q: What legal services are provided for the $99 fee?
+Q: What legal services are provided as part of the closing fee?

 We will provide all the customary services to ensure that your closing is completed expeditiously and efficiently, including: